 Lt.
 Col. Eduard Lynton “EL” Scharff (1923-2009) United States Army, (Ret)

-After graduation from Columbia Military Academy (CMA) in Columbia, Tennessee EL married Bette/Berry C. Terry of Columbia (in 1943)and then he entered the U.S. Army during World War II.
+After graduation from Columbia Military Academy (CMA) in Columbia, Tennessee EL married Bette/Betty C. Terry of Columbia (in 1943)and then he entered the U.S. Army during World War II.
 After completion of Officers Training School at Fort Benning, Georgia he saw action as an infantry platoon leader in New Guinea and the Philippine Islands.
 He received the Purple Heart after being wounded on the island of Luzon near Baguio, the summer capital.

 At the beginning of the Korean Conflict, “EL” was recalled to duty as a Captain in the Corp of Engineers building airfields in Korea.
 Upon his return to the States

 He continued his military career being stationed with the Corp of Engineers at Camp Walters in Mineral Wells, Texas.
 In 1955 he was reassigned to Karlsruhe, Germany for three years where he became Company Commander of 502 Float Bridge Company.
 The Stars and Stripes newspaper reported on 27 January 1958 that Capt.
 Scharff had:

 “EL” told me that when Elvis Presley was inducted into the Army (in 1958), he was to have been assigned to Capt.
 Scharff’s company.
 However, “EL” refused to have Elvis in his command because he wanted soldiers not entertainers in his company.
 Actually Elvis turned out to be a good soldier and treated his fellow soldiers generously.